-The Company group, in principle, limits their fund management to short-term deposits and procures funds mainly by borrowings from financial institutions such as banks.
+The Company group, in principle, limits their fund management to short-term deposits and procures funds mainly by borrowings from Valeo.

 Regarding such customer credit risk items as notes receivables, accounts receivable and electronically recorded monetary claims, the Company seeks to reduce such risk through the management of due date and balances due for each counterparty.
 Investments in securities are mostly stocks, and the fair market values of listed stocks are recorded quarterly.